khativibhu/Self-Consistency-Answer-Engine/README.md

 ### How the Project Works?
-It take outputs of two ai models and give it to the final evaluator model(GEMINI), which compares the two ouput and gives final result.
+It takes outputs of two ai models and give it to the final evaluator model(GEMINI), which compares the two ouput and gives final result.